cnoe-io/website/docs/reference-implementation/installations/idpbuilder/usage.md

 ---
 sidebar_position: 1
-description: Using IDPBuilder
+description: Using idpBuilder
-title: Using IDPBuilder
+title: Using the idpBuilder
 index: 2
 ---

-## Using the idpbuilder

 ### Basic usage